How to Play Guitar with Confidence

-Another thing I have hanging on the bulletin board above my desk in my teaching office, is my 30 second commercial selling myself to myself.
-Tell yourself every day how important you are, what you are capable off, how everybody loves you, why you have so many friends, what your strengths are, and how happy you are to have all these fine assets in your personality.
+Another thing I have hanging on the bulletin board above my desk in my teaching office, is my 30-second commercial selling myself to myself.
+Tell yourself every day how important you are, what you are capable of, how everybody loves you, why you have so many friends, what your strengths are, and how happy you are to have all these fine assets in your personality.

 - Practice hard and see your progress

 No better way to boost your self-confidence as a guitarist than through this cool feeling of achievement you get when you conquer obstacles in your playing through dedicated practice.
 It is hard to feel insecure when you know what you are doing.
 Like Charlie Parker once said: “Learn everything there possibly is to learn about music, then forget it all”.

 - Train Your Ear.

-This is a no-brainer really, if the rumors are true that Jimi had perfect pitch.
+This is a no-brainer really if the rumors are true that Jimi had perfect pitch.
 “Perfect Pitch” is the ability to distinguish notes without needing a tonal reference: you hear an A note and you know instantly that that is an A without having to check, and you can right away play the same note you just heard on your guitar.